mopelabs/jqueryconfig/README.md

 **Please test your application before using it.**

-\*) Until now it was'n't very easy to build your own jQuery: jQuery offers the option to create such a build, but only on the command line using node, which is not common knowledge among all jQuery users.
+\*) Until now it wasn't very easy to build your own jQuery: jQuery offers the option to create such a build, but only on the command line using node, which is not common knowledge among all jQuery users.
 Although jQuery offers this option since version 1.8 (July 2012), not many jQuery users are aware of this possibility.

 ## Three releases of jQuery
 The jQueryConfig uses clones of jQuery.
 To keep it simple, the service of jQueryConfig is restricted to three smartly selected major releases of jQuery: